State Taxation

 State Income Tax

-Pennsylvania The tax rate for Pennsylvania State Tax is 3.07% of taxable wages and there is no wage limit.
+Pennsylvania: The tax rate for Pennsylvania State Tax is 3.07% of taxable wages and there is no wage limit.

 However, any compensation received as a Graduate Assistant may be exempt from Pennsylvania State income taxes if conditions are met as indicated under PA.
-Code $101.6(b)(4) PA.
 Code $101.6(b)(4)

-Begin Excerpt PA Code $101.6(b)(4)
+Excerpt from PA Code $101.6(b)(4)

 (1) When used in this subsection, the following words have the following meanings, unless the context clearly indicates otherwise:

-(i) Fellowship stipend or fellowship award - A fixed sum of money paid periodically for services or to defray expenses to a graduate student who is enrolled in a graduate degree program at a university.
+(i) Fellowship stipend or Fellowship award - A fixed sum of money paid periodically for services or to defray expenses to a graduate student who is enrolled in a graduate degree program at a university.

 PA Local Taxes